jonathanatuscpsu/job4/index.md

 ## 3        ROBBERY 15499
 ```
 ## Mapping
-We get the map of NYC.
+We build the map of NYC.

 ```r